Cerezo Osaka

 Cerezo Osaka (セレッソ大阪, Seresso Ōsaka) is a Japanese professional football club based in Osaka.
 The club currently plays in the J1 League, which is the top tier of football in the country.
 The club's name (Cerezo) also represents the flower of the city of Osaka.
 The official hometowns of the club are Osaka and Sakai.
 There exists a local rivalry with Suita-based Gamba Osaka.

+The club excels at player development; many players—most notably Shinji Kagawa and Takumi Minamino—have moved from this club to Europe and gone on to shine at top-tier clubs.

+Cerezo have won 4 Emperor's Cup, 1 J.League Cup and 2 Japanese Super Cup titles in the club history.

 History

 Beginnings (1957–1992)

 The club, originally called Yanmar Diesel, started in 1957 as the company team of Yanmar and was an original founder ("Original Eight" (Note: The original clubs of the Japan Soccer League in 1965 were Mitsubishi Motors, Furukawa Electric, Hitachi, Yanmar, Toyo Kogyo, Yahata Steel, Toyota Industries and Nagoya Mutual Bank.)) of the now-disbanded Japan Soccer League (JSL) in 1965.

 With four Japanese league titles to its credit, it was a mainstay of the JSL Division 1 until 1990 when it was first relegated, and joined the former Japan Football League (JFL) in 1992.
+Yanmar Diesel enjoyed considerable success during the 1960s and 1970s, winning multiple league titles.

 Privatised and registered under a new name (1993–present)

-In 1993, the club incorporated as Osaka Football Club Co., Ltd. and adopted the name Cerezo Osaka after a public contest.
+With the establishment of the professional J.League in 1993, the club initially did not join the new top division.
+In 1994, the team was restructured and rebranded as Cerezo Osaka, adopting its current identity and representing the city of Osaka after a public contest.

 In 1994, they won the Japan Football League championship and was promoted to the J1 League in 1995.
 This also coincided with a run to the finals of the Emperor's Cup, which they lost to Bellmare Hiratsuka.

-Cerezo has been relegated from J1 to J2 on three occasions, but are currently playing in the J1 league.
-The club had an impressive third-place finish in the 2017 season.
+Cerezo joined the J1 League in 1995, beginning in the top division.
+The club quickly established itself as a competitive side and finished as runners-up in the 2000 and 2005 J1 League seasons, narrowly missing out on the title on both occasions.
+During this period, Cerezo became known for developing talented players, including several who would go on to represent the Japan national team.
+Despite their strong performances, the club was unable to secure a major trophy, contributing to a reputation for near misses.

+Relegation and fluctuations (2006–2016)

+Following their near-title success in 2005, Cerezo experienced a period of instability.
+The club was relegated from the J1 League in 2006, marking the beginning of a cycle of promotion and relegation between the top two divisions.
+Despite these challenges, Cerezo continued to produce notable talents, including future global superstar, Shinji Kagawa, who emerged from the club’s youth system and later achieved success in Europe.
+The club also had spells of strong performance upon returning to J1, but consistency remained an issue.